aleksandar-yordanov/ThousandEyes-TakeHome/README.md

 # Aleksandar Yordanov - ThousandEyes Take Home Project Report:

+## Note: I had to upload the xcodeproj file as a zip, please unzip and place in base directory.

 ## How I Approached This Task:
 First, I chose to implement this app in Swift for iOS.
 This is as I already had all of the tooling installed (Xcode, iOS 18.1) and I wanted to personally refresh my Swift knowledge and demonstrate that I can adapt to new technologies quickly and easily.